mletras89/QDMI/docs/templates.md

 ctest --test-dir build
 ```

-For more details on the development process, also check out the \ref guide.md "Development Guide".
+For more details on the development process, also check out the [Development Guide](guide.md).